 Monitoring Their Health as Seniors

-- Dental Care: Regular dental checkups can prevent gum disease and tooth loss, which are common in senior cats.
+Regular dental checkups prevent gum disease and tooth loss, both common in senior cats.
+Supplements like glucosamine may help with arthritis, though you should consult your vet before starting anything new.

 Celebrating Life with a British Shorthair